luizcurti/event-driven-document-processing/README.md

 ## Idempotency

-Every event-consuming Lambda (Upload, OCR, Thumbnail, Validation, Notification) runs its work through an atomic claim-and-cache helper (`withIdempotency`), backed by a single conditional DynamoDB write — never a read-then-decide race:
+Every event-consuming Lambda (Upload, OCR, Thumbnail, Validation, Notification) runs its work through an atomic claim-and-cache helper (`withIdempotency`, in `aws-dynamo-idempotency-service.ts` — OCR/Thumbnail/Validation/Notification call it via the `runIdempotent` convenience wrapper, Upload via the `IdempotencyService` port), backed by a single conditional DynamoDB write — never a read-then-decide race:

 1. Atomically claim the idempotency key (`PutItem` with `ConditionExpression: attribute_not_exists(pk)`, status `IN_PROGRESS`).